Scytodes

 Scytodes is a genus of spitting spiders that occur all around the world, with the most widely distributed species being Scytodes thoracica, originally having a palearctic distribution but has since been introduced to North America, Argentina, India, Australia, Asia and New Zealand.

 Individuals of the genus are generally characterized by their predominant pale yellow coloration and black markings on their cephalothorax compounded with long, thin hairless legs with black bands.

-As other spitting spiders, they do not build a traditional web to catch prey, but instead spit a fluid on their prey that congeals on contact into a venomous and sticky mass.
+Like other spitting spiders, they do not build a traditional web to catch prey, but instead spit a fluid on their prey that congeals on contact into a venomous and sticky mass.

 Taxonomy

 The first species of the genus was first described by Pierre André Latreille as Aranea thoraica in 1802 through "Histoire naturelle, générale et particulière des crustacés et des insectes" until the genus was later reclassified by Jean Victor Audouin as Scytodes in 1826.

 Appearance

-The genus exhibits sexual dimorphism, males range in size from 3.5 to 4 mm while females are slightly larger ranging from 4 to 4.5 mm.
-Spitting spiders have pale yellow bodies with black spots on their wide cephalothorax, and legs that are characterized by black bands.
-Scytodes have 3 paired eyes for a total of 6 eyes.
-Scytodes legs are long, slender, and have small claws attached to the chelicerae.
+The genus exhibits sexual dimorphism.
+Males range in size from 3.5 to 4 mm while females are slightly larger, from 4 to 4.5 mm.
+Spitting spiders have pale yellow bodies with black spots on their wide cephalothorax, and legs characterized by black bands.
+Scytodes species have three paired eyes for a total of six eyes.
+Their legs are long, slender, and have small claws attached to the chelicerae.